pajmd/NetVueScript/WDMyCLoud/README.md

 WDMyCloud is a **System V init** system so as far as I understand even though there are **systemd unit files** in /etc/systemd/system, only service files in /etc/init.d are being used by the system.

-## Monitoring service
+## Monitoring service (old System-V style new one bieng SystemD)
 I created a service file **/home/pjmd2/netvue_status_service** that I linked in /etc/init.d that hopefully should be executed when WDMyCloud boot up and that I can manage with:

-To instatll the service:
+To instatll the service use [update-rc.d](https://www.thegeekdiary.com/update-rc-d-command-examples-in-linux/):
 ```
 sudo update-rc.d netvue_status_service defaults
 ```